apache/openserverless/README.md

 -  Otherwise follow [those instructions](https://multipass.run/install)

-Once you have `multipass` type
+Once you have `multipass` type the following

 ```
-multipass launch -nopenserverless -c4 -d20g -m8g --cloud-init cloud-init.yaml
+multipass launch -nopenserverless -c4 -d20g -m8g --cloud-init https://raw.githubusercontent.com/nuvolaris/openserverless/main/cloud-init.yaml
+multipass exec "openserverless" -- sudo cloud-init status --wait
 ```

+#### Removal
-Once you have finished,  ensure you have backed up all your files.
-Then use
+If you do now want to keep the vm anymore,   ensure you have backed up all your files.
+Then use the following commands to cleanup:

 ```
 multipass delete openserverless